AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 ```

-AutomaticDifferentiationTensorObject.log(numberTensor: tensor, baseTensor: tensor): AutomaticDifferentiationTensorObject
+AutomaticDifferentiationTensorObject:log(AutomaticDifferentiationTensor: AutomaticDifferentiationTensorObject): AutomaticDifferentiationTensorObject

 ```

 #### Parameters:

-* numberTensor: The number tensor to be used by the automatic differentiation tensor object.

-* baseTensor: The base tensor to be used by the automatic differentiation tensor object.
+* AutomaticDifferentiationTensor: The base tensor to be used by the automatic differentiation tensor object.

 #### Returns